vlsi/Marlin/README.md

 * Other
   * `M73` set print progress -- parse progress estimation from the slicers
   * `EMERGENCY_PARSER` -- special parser for bypassing important commands like "pause", "shutdown", "change z-offset immediately", ...

+New G-code:
+* `W951 X..
+Y..
+Z..`.
+Enables to configure `X`, `Y`, `Z` home positions.
+It is helpful when `Z` homes with regular endstops.

+   Previously, Marlin sets `Z` to `0` when homing with regular endstops.
+However, there will be non-zero nozzle-to-bed gap.
+For example, if the gap turned out to be `1.0mm`, then `W951 Z1.0` would make sure the next homing `Z` would equal to `1.0`.
+If the firmware supports bed probe, `Z offset wizard` would automatically adjust bed-to-endstops offset.

 TODO:
 * Print over Wi-Fi (support MKS Wi-Fi transfer)